-Like Tolstoy’s king, leaders at every company are curious about what customers think of their brand.
+Leaders at every company are curious about what customers think of their brand.
 And that’s when a brand perception survey can help you.

 Whether you’re an established brand or an emerging startup, it is always healthy to keep an eye on what your target audience thinks of your brand.
 In this article, we’ll tell you everything you need to know about how to conduct a brand perception survey.

 What Are Brand Perception Surveys?

 A brand perception survey is simply a tool that measures your company’s brand perception in the eyes of your respondents.
 They’re often used as a metric for marketing and PR campaigns to judge whether you’ve been able to influence your brand perception.

-Let’s say, for example, that your brand recently suffered from a major controversy.
+Let’s say, for example, that your brand recently suffered from major controversy.
 Your strategy was to let it quiet down and hope that people forget about it.

 But how do you measure if this controversy had a lasting impact?
 By conducting a brand perception survey once things have gotten quieter.

 Another use case for brand perception surveys is to measure the success of a brand campaign.
 You’ve invested bucket loads of money on your latest marketing campaign.
 How do you measure returns on that investment?
 By finding out if there’s been a change in your brand image through brand perception surveys..

 Before distributing your survey, preparing a brand perception survey questionnaire is a great idea.
 Once the questions are listed, you can choose which ones to keep and which to discard.
 A well-thought-out questionnaire is the first step to conducting a brand perception survey.
 Here are some questions you can consider including: